 If material facts are disputed, there may need to be a disputed fact hearing (see Disputed fact hearing).

 Once the court has established the facts of the case, the prosecution advises the court if there are any prior offences (see Prior offending).
 In particular, where a defendant has been convicted of a serious offence, the prosecution will advise if there are previous serious offences which make the defendant liable to be declared a serious repeat offender.
-The prosecution may also put other relevant matters to the court.
+The prosecution may also put other relevant matters to the court, and the defendant must be provided with the opportunity to have further offences taken into account when dealing with the principal offence (if applicable) [Sentencing Act 2017 (SA) ss 31 - 35].

-This may include any applications for compensation on behalf of the victim or provide the court with a victim impact statement, which is a statement by the victim saying how they believe the crime has affected them and can be presented in writing or orally [Criminal Law (Sentencing) Act 1988 (SA) ss7, 7A].
+Other relevant matters may include any applications for compensation on behalf of the victim or provide the court with a victim impact statement, which is a statement by the victim saying how they believe the crime has affected them [Sentencing Act 2017 (SA) s 14].
+The statement can be read aloud in court by the victim or another person, or can be considered prior to sentencing without being read aloud in court [Sentencing Act 2017 (SA) s 14(2)].

-Other matters put by the prosecution and the victim’s role may include details of any injury, loss or damage resulting from the offence to assist the court to determine sentence [Criminal Law (Sentencing) Act 1988 (SA) s 7].
+Other matters put by the prosecution and the victim’s role may include details of any injury, loss or damage resulting from the offence to assist the court to determine sentence [Sentencing Act 2017 (SA) s 13].

 The defendant, or his or her lawyer, then has an opportunity to address the court about any matters relevant to sentencing.
 These are called submissions in mitigation of penalty (see Mitigating circumstances).